 It’s a similar concept to buying low when the stock market is in a downturn, for instance.
 While your competitors reduce their budgets and therefore overall visibility, companies with the cash and commitment to marketing during downturns get a larger share of overall exposure.
-The key is to focus on channels that are truly complementary and accretive to your audience and business.
+The key to marketing in a time of economic uncertainty is to focus on channels that are truly complementary and accretive to your audience and business.

-During downturns and uncertainty, you’ll want to focus on outcomes-based marketing channels that allow you to manage your budget according to projected returns.
+During downturns, you’ll want to focus on outcomes-based marketing channels that allow you to manage your budget according to projected returns.
 It’s all about spending on endeavors where results are specific, and ROI is tracked in detail.
 Channels that fit this bill that you may not have previously considered are Digital Out-of-Home, Programmatic Email Advertising, and Programmatic Direct Mail (PDM).